Through The Fibro Fog

 Just a few steps to make this rhubarb mocktail:

-rhubarb and basil in a saucepan.
+rhubarb and basil in a saucepan labelled number two.

 Step 1